Welcome to the N.F.A.C.V.

 In every case tasks are commissioned and planned to conserve and improve the countryside around us, maintaining and increasing the variety of wildlife habitats and hopefully people's understanding and enjoyment of the countryside.

 Each job is headed by a task leader who will give a safety talk and instruction in the use of our hand tools.
-No special skills are needed - gloves and goggles are provided.
+No special skills are needed.

 - See photos of our Sunday tasks happening here - the NFACV in Action